 (And he was only gone for five days!)

-Qualities of a good father
+Qualities of a good father and husband

 The thing is, amid all the madness of having kids, it’s easy to overlook how fortunate we are to have these guys by our side.
 In fact, relationships are often the first to be neglected, or the source of frustration.
 We take emotions out on them, taking things for granted.